This is the home page of the Plasma Physics Division of the European Physical Society.

 The 2017 Innovation award is going to Michel Moisan, from the Université de Montréal (Québec, Canada), for “pioneering contributions to the development and understanding of microwave plasma sources and their applications to materials processing, healthcare and environmental protection”.

-- 2nd EPS conference on Plasma Diagnostics to be held in Bordeaux, 18-21 April 2017More information on the conference website.
+- 2nd EPS conference on Plasma Diagnostics held in Bordeaux, 18-21 April 2017More information on the conference website.

 - Mentoring scheme for Women in Physics launched: for more information, click here.